ganiulis/dotfiles-old/README.md

 5. Choose a flavour for your GUI (eg.: [linux/gentoo/sway-solarized-dark]()).
 6. Symlink (`ln -s ...`) or copy files (`cp ... ...`) from `{system}/{distribution}/{flavour}` directory to your system, matching the directory.

-You can omit any specific configuration file or directory if you know what you're doing.